-S No. Particulars Details of transactions 1.
-Summary of information provided by the proposed RPTs. he Management to the Audit Committee for approval a.
-Lucas Indian Service Limited - Holding company relationship with the Company or its subsidiary, including nature of its concern or interest (financial or otherwise).
+No. 1.
+Summary of information provided by t of the proposed RPTs. he Management to the Audit Committee for approval a. · · · · · · · · · · · · · · · · · · · Lucas Indian Service Limited - Holding company relationship with the Company or its subsidiary, including nature of its concern or interest (financial or otherwise).
 Lucas India Service Limited (LIS) established in 1930, is an automotive aftermarket organization providing solutions to a range of vehicle manufacturers from two-wheelers to cars, trucks, and buses, as well as off-highway vehicles.
 LIS also manufactures Ignition Coils and Solenoid Switches, and distributes a wide range of Auto Electrical parts, Automotive Batteries, Diesel Fuel Injection equipment, Radiator Fan Motor Assemblies, Glow Plugs, Synthetic Lubricants, Engine Coolants, and a complete range of Filters.
 The registered office is located at No.11, Patullos Road, Mount Road, Chennai - 600032 Tamil Nadu, India.
 Nature of concern or interest - Financial (a Related Party of the Company, as on the date of this Notice) b.
-Type, material terms and particulars of the proposed RPTs The Company and LIS have entered into / propose to enter into the following RPTs, for an amount not exceeding 15% of the previous year consolidated turnover in any financial year Nature and Material Terms of the Transaction: 1.
-Sale of Products 2.
-Rent C. Tenure of the proposed transaction For an amount not exceeding 15% of the previous year consolidated turnover in any financial year. d.
-Value of the Proposed Transaction For an amount not exceeding 15% of the previous year consolidated turnover in any financial year e.
-Percentage of the Company's consolidated annual turnover for the immediately preceding financial year, that is represented by the value of the proposed transaction 15%
+Type, material terms and particulars of the proposed RPTs The Company and LIS have entered into / propose to enter into the following RPTs, for an amount not exceeding 15% of the previous year consolidated turnover in any financial year Nature and Material Terms of the Transaction: 3 0 L (D L L 1.
+Sale of Products Sale of Products Rent C. Tenure of the proposed transaction c.
+Tenure of the proposed transaction Value of the Proposed Transaction Rent For an amount not exceeding 15% of the previous Rent For an amount not exceeding 15% of the previous year consolidated turnover in any financial year.
+For an amount not exceeding 15% of the previous

 S No. Particulars Details of transactions f.
-If the transaction relates to any loan made or given by the listed entity or i s, inter-corporate deposits, advances or investments ts subsidiary .
-Details of the source of funds in connection with the proposed transaction; Nil Where any financial indebtedness is incurred to make or give loans, inter- corporate deposits, advances or investments, Nil a) nature of indebtedness b) cost of funds; and c) tenure; Applicable terms, including covenants, tenure, interest rate and repayment schedule, whether secured or unsecured; if secured, the nature of security; and Nil The purpose for which the funds will be utilized by the ultimate beneficiary of such funds pursuant to the RPT Nil g.
-The Audit Committee and the Board of the Company are of the opinion that the arrangements are commercially beneficial to the Company and hence the transactions are in the best interest of the Company. (i) Details of valuation or other external party report, if such report has been relied upon Not Applicable (ii) Percentage of the counter-party's annual consolidated turnover that is represented by the value of the proposed RPT on a voluntary basis; 11.67 % (iii) Any other information that may be relevant All relevant information are mentioned in the Explanatory Statement setting out material facts, pursuant to Section 102(1) of the Companies Act, 2013 forming part of this Notice.
+If the transaction relates to any loans, inter-corporate deposits, advances or investme made or given by the listed entity or its subsidiary .
+Details of the source of funds in connection with the proposed transaction; Nil Where any financial indebtedness is incurred to make or give loans, intercorporate deposits, advances or investments, Nil a) nature of indebtedness b) cost of funds; and c) tenure; NP.
+Applicable terms, including covenants, tenure, interest rate and repayment schedule, whether secured or unsecured; if secured, the nature of security; and NII The purpose for which the funds will be utilized by the ultimate beneficiary of such funds pursuant to the RPT Nil g. • The Audit Committee and the Board of the Company are of the opinion that the arrangements are commercially beneficial to the Company and hence the transactions are in the best interest of the Company. (i) Details of valuation or other external party report, if such report has been relied upon Not Applicable (ii) Percentage of the counter-party's annual consolidated turnover that is represented by the value of the proposed RPT on a voluntary basis; (iii) Any other information that may be relevant All relevant information are mentioned in the Explanatory Statement setting out material facts, pursuant to Section 102(1) of the Companies Act, 2013 forming part of this Notice.